 It’s as simple as that.

 Except it’s not.
 Recently, my family has expressed concern that I’m working too much.
 But I’m not, I said.
 I’m doing what I love.
-Then they said a few things that made me rethink my assertion.

 You’re working like your deadline is tomorrow, but it’s never going to come.
 You won’t speak to anyone.
 You get upset when we interrupt you.
 You’re turning into a hermit.